rubyforgood/casa/LINUX_SETUP.md

 To access a server running on the Vagrant VM from a browser on the host machine, you will need to assign the VM an IP address in the `Vagrantfile`.
-Edit that file, uncomment out the following line, and change the IP address to whatever you want:
+Edit that file, uncomment out the following line, and change the IP address to whatever address you want:

 ```
 config.vm.network "private_network", ip: "192.168.33.10"
 ```

-Look at the other settings in the config file as well, to see if they may also need modification.
+You may want to look at the other settings in the config file as well, to see if they may also need modification.

 #### Start the VM and SSH Into It